-10 A child's communications with the Guardian ad Litem are subject to 11 Iowa's ethics rules on attorney-client confidentiality, except that the 12 lawyer may also use the child's confidences for the purposes of the 13 representation without disclosing them.
+A child's communications with the Guardian ad Litem are subject to Iowa's ethics rules on attorney-client confidentiality, except that the lawyer may also use the child's confidences for the purposes of the representation without disclosing them.

-Iowa rule 32:1.6(a) bars any release of information except for disclosures 17 that are "impliedly authorized in order to carry out the representation."
-Under 18 rule 32:1.6, a lawyer may reveal confidences "to prevent reasonably certain 19 20 death or substantial bodily harm," "to comply with other law or a court order," 21 or for other named reasons.
-As for communications that are not subject to 22 disclosure under these or other applicable ethics rules, a Guardian ad Litem 23 may use them to further the child's best interests without disclosing them.
-An 24 example of this distinction is if a child tells the lawyer that a parent takes 25 drugs: the lawyer may seek and present other evidence of the drug use, but may not reveal that the initial information came from the child.
-For more 26 discussion of exceptions to confidentiality, see the Commentary to Standard 27 28 IV.A.
+[1] Iowa Rule of Professional Conduct 32:1.6(a) bars any release of information except for disclosures that are "impliedly authorized in order to carry out the representation."
+Under rule 32:1.6, a lawyer may reveal confidences "to prevent reasonably certain death or substantial bodily harm," "to comply with other law or a court order," or for other named reasons.
+As for communications that are not subject to disclosure under these or other applicable ethics rules, a Guardian ad Litem may use the communications to further the child's best interests without disclosing them.
+An example of this distinction is if a child tells the lawyer that a parent takes drugs: the lawyer may seek and present other evidence of the drug use, but may not reveal that the initial information came from the child.
+For more discussion of exceptions to confidentiality, see the Commentary to Standard IV.A.